Supreme Court Closes 2017 PIL On Tiger Deaths, Acknowledges Significant Progress In Conservation Efforts

 WhatsApp

-The Supreme Court today concluded proceedings in a public interest litigation (PIL) filed in 2017 concerning the alarming rate of tiger deaths in India.
-The case was closed after the petitioner, who had originally brought the issue to the Court’s attention, expressed satisfaction with the steps taken by the government since the PIL was initiated.
+The Supreme Court closes 2017 PIL today.
+It was filed in 2017 concerning the alarming rate of tiger deaths in India.
+The case was closed after the petitioner had originally brought the issue to the Court’s attention.
+He expressed satisfaction with the steps taken by the government since the PIL was initiated.

-A bench comprising Justices Sanjiv Khanna and Sanjay Kumar passed the order, noting that the petitioner no longer wished to pursue the PIL, given the substantial improvements in tiger conservation efforts.
+A bench comprising Justices Sanjiv Khanna and Sanjay Kumar passed the order.
+They noted that the petitioner no longer wished to pursue the PIL.
+This was given the substantial improvements in tiger conservation efforts.
 The Court, however, granted the petitioner the liberty to return to either the Supreme Court or the relevant High Court if necessary in the future.

-During the hearing, the petitioner, who represented himself, stated that he was pleased with the progress made since 2017.
+During the hearing, the petitioner represented himself.
+He stated that he was pleased with the progress made since 2017.
 He noted, “We are doing better than what we were in 2017, so I am happy.”
 In response, the bench indicated that it was inclined to bring the case to a close.

 Before finalising the order, Additional Solicitor General Aishwarya Bhati suggested that the bench review the latest statistics on tiger deaths.
 However, Justice Khanna responded that the bench had already reviewed the data and was satisfied with the progress, acknowledging that “good work has been done.”
 He also remarked that while improvements had been made, there is always room for further progress.